openSUSE/news-o-o/_posts/2010-12-05-opensuse-weekly-news-issue-152.markdown

 The paper documents how hard at work the Linux community has been.
 There have been 1.5 million lines of code added to the kernel since the 2009 update.
-Since that last paper, additions and changes translate to an amazing 9,058 lines added, 4,495 lines removed, and 1,978 lines changed every day, Â­ weekends and holidays included.
+Since that last paper, additions and changes translate to an amazing 9,058 lines added, 4,495 lines removed, and 1,978 lines changed every day, ­ weekends and holidays included.

 The other good news is that in the list of sponsoring entities we see more mobile and embedded companies participating in Linux kernel development.
 We see companies such as Nokia,